nam8/sigla-lookup/README.md

 ## Purpose

 Critical apparatus sigla are essential for textual criticism but often difficult to access quickly, especially across multiple traditions and editions.
-This tool centralizes reference information in a searchable interface to support:
+This tool centralizes reference information in a searchable interface.
+Its features include:

-- textual analysis
-- manuscript studies
-- philological research
-- apparatus interpretation
-- teaching and pedagogy
-- digital editions
-- reproducible research workflows

----

-## Features

 - Unified search across NA28, Göttingen, and BHS
-- Search by siglum, meaning, or keyword
+- Searches by siglum, meaning, or keyword
 - Source tagging by apparatus tradition
 - Unicode-aware rendering
-- Browser-based (no installation required)
+- Browser-based setup (no installation required)
-- Lightweight, offline-capable
+- Lightweight, offline-compatible workflow

 ---